a-n-t-h-o-n-y/NES-Term/README.md

 ## Build

-Relies on cmake to generate build files, `nes-term` target is created. two git submodules are used, make sure to run `git submodule update --init` after cloning.
+Relies on cmake to generate build files for the `nes-term` target. git submodules are used; run `git submodule update --init` after cloning.

 ## Running

-Can be run by specifying the rom file as the first argument when launching from the terminal.
+The emulator can be run a game by specifying the ROM file as the first argument when launching from the terminal.

-Root privileges are required for proper keyboard input in the terminal, key release events cannot be accessed without opening the console as a file.
+Root privileges are required for proper keyboard input in the terminal, key release events cannot be accessed without opening the console as a file, which requires root.

 From the build directory:

 `sudo ./src/nes-term ~/location/of/ROM/file`

 The release build seems to run fine at 60fps; debug will be slow 🐌

+The NES has a resolution of 256x240, if your terminal is not expanded to at least this size, the display will be scalled to a lower resolution.
+It is recommended to make the font size much smaller in order to get the full resolution(ctrl + (plus/minus) changes font size on most terminals).

 ## Controls